martaverfer/genai-ChefBot/README.md

 # 🧑🏽‍🍳 ChefBot: Your trusted AI-powered chef

 ChefBot is an **AI-powered chatbot** designed to assist with cooking-related queries.
 Whether you're looking for recipe ideas, cooking techniques, or ingredient substitutions, ChefBot is here to help!
-This project leverages large language model (LLM) to generate responses based on retrieved documents to deliver intelligent, context-aware responses.
+This project leverages a large language model (LLM) to generate context-aware, intelligent responses by processing both user input and relevant cooking resources.

 ## Features